simp/simp-doc/docs/security_conop/Operational_Security.rst

 wide-scale consistent mitigation application.
 If an implementation chooses, they can leverage Puppet's ability to reconfigure systems as part of incident response.

-SIMP also delivers an MCollective infrastructure which can be used to rapidly query for system state or apply hotfixes in a scalable manner.
 [:ref:`IR-1`]

 Contingency Planning